-Against a backdrop of increasing consumer concern and highly publicised climate strikes, gaining visibility of sustainability in the supply chain remains an acute concern for most multinationals – even though many continue to dedicate increasing time and resource to improvements.
+Against a backdrop of increasing consumer concern and highly publicised climate strikes, gaining visibility of sustainability in the supply chain remains a challenge for most multinationals – even though many are dedicating increasing time and resource to improvements.

 These findings are captured in a recent report from sustainability rating and scorecarding firm Ecovadis.
 The company’s 2019 Sustainable Procurement Barometer notes that, despite the growing availability of assessment tools in the market, a large proportion of organisations still cannot track how sustainable their suppliers are.
-This can be down to businesses falling into a ‘compliance trap’, where procurement concentrates on collecting documents and ticking boxes at the expense of longer-term improvements.
+This is typically because businesses fall into a ‘compliance trap’, where procurement concentrates on collecting documents and ticking boxes at the expense of longer-term improvements.

 Ecovadis’s research is in line with what we see at organisations in the Procurement Leaders network.
-While a small majority of companies have metrics in certain sustainability areas – such as reducing carbon dioxide emissions or improving human rights – few understand and can reduce the impact of suppliers in a meaningful way, the KPIs for sustainable procurement report reveals.
+While a small majority of companies we work with have metrics in certain sustainability areas – such as reducing carbon dioxide emissions or improving human rights – few understand and can reduce the impact of suppliers in a meaningful way.
+This is shown in our KPIs for sustainable procurement report.

 As well as the overreliance on compliance that Ecovadis highlights, Procurement Leaders has seen several additional factors that contribute to poor monitoring of supplier sustainability.
-Most commonly, companies target improvements in a certain area but fail to implement the tasks necessary to effect change.
-Several procurement teams Procurement Leaders has spoken to have targets for removing child and slave labour from their supply chains but lack the mechanisms to do so or means of seeing if improvements are being made.
+Most commonly, companies target improvements in a certain area but do not implement the tasks necessary to effect change.
+Several teams that Procurement Leaders has spoken to have targets for removing child and slave labour from their supply chains, for example, but lack the mechanisms to do so or means of seeing if improvements are being made.